Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 Back in March 2020 (seems so long ago doesn't it!) we posted about [how we structured the Azure SDK repositories](https://devblogs.microsoft.com/azure-sdk/building-the-azure-sdk-repository-structure/).
 We compared some of the implications of mono-repo vs. micro-repo decisions when it comes to hosting our SDKs and outlined some of the key considerations for choosing between the two.

-One of the factors in the decision was the level of tool chain support for your nominated approach.
+One of the factors in the decision was the level of tool chain support for our nominated approach.

-For the most part we've managed to navigate the various trade-offs associated with choosing a mono-repository structure and still be able to ship various components of the SDK independently.
+For the most part we've managed to navigate the various trade-offs associated with choosing a mono-repository structure while still being able to ship various components of the SDK independently.

 This is enabled in large part due to the fact that for many of our repositories (.NET, Java, JavaScript, and Python), the artifact we ship is a bundle of source/binaries which are consumed independently of where we host our source code.
 In short, if we can script a way to produce the artifacts we can ship them however we want!